ress059/ecu/doc/fsm_h/index.rst

 #.
 An event-driven state machine's implementation is fully reusable and encapsulated.
    Porting the state machine to a new application simply involves dispatching events under different conditions.
-Applications also remain uneffected if the state machine's internal details were to ever change:
+Applications also remain uneffected if the state machine's internal details were to ever change.
+At a maximum, the changepoint is limited to creating new event structs:

     .. code-block:: c